ChrisMalnick/xx3dsfml/README.md

 - Four configurable user layouts that can be saved to and loaded from on the fly.

 _Note: DS games boot in scaled resolution mode by default.
 Holding START or SELECT while launching DS games will boot in native resolution mode._
+_Note: Make sure the 3DS audio is not set to Surround._

 #### Dependencies

 xx3dsfml has two dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).

-The D3XX driver can be installed with the provided Makefile as outlined in the __Install__ section below.
+The D3XX driver can be installed with the provided Makefile as outlined in the [Compile and Install](#compile-and-install) section.
 As of now, this is the required way to install the driver in order to fully support this program.
 This is because the latest driver (1.0.14) is bugged, so the previous version (1.0.5) will be installed instead.
 The latest version can still be used, but it will be unstable and prone to crashing in certain circumstances.

 The native C++ version of SFML, including its development files, also needs to be installed.
 The simplest way to accomplish this would be using a package manager, which [Homebrew](https://brew.sh/) is a popular choice for on macOS.

 _Note: C++ is the default language for SFML and is not a binding._

-#### Install
+#### Compile and Install

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code.
 A Makefile is provided with the following functionality:

+1. `make`:                    This will generate the executable.
+If it's the first time building the application, calling `make download_ftd3xx` first is required.
+2. `make clean`:              This will clean the build artifacts.
+3. `make download_ftd3xx`:    This will download the D3XX driver in the folder.
+Required to build.
+3. `make remove_ftd3xx`:      This will remove the D3XX driver in the folder, if present.
-- `make`:            This will create a systemwide executable, which can be executed via the `xx3dsfml` command from any directory.
+3. `make install`:            This will install the executable as a systemwide command, which can be called using `xx3dsfml` in the terminal from any directory.
-- `make clean`:      This will remove the systemwide executable.
+4. `make uninstall`:          This will remove the systemwide executable.
-- `make install`:    This will install the D3XX driver, including its development files.
-- `make uninstall`:  This will uninstall the D3XX driver, including its development files.

-When utilizing the Makefile, you may be prompted for a password, and on macOS, you may also be prompted to install the Apple Command Line Developer Tools first.
-Additionally, on macOS, a command line capable version of 7-Zip is required at this time.
-This is because the previous version of the D3XX driver (1.0.5) is only available as a DMG file, which 7-Zip is capable of extracting from.
+When utilizing the Makefile, you may be prompted for a password when using the install option, and on macOS, you may also be prompted to install the Apple Command Line Developer Tools first.

 #### Controls